 Field Description Description Description of the chassis and the image that runs on the chassis.
 System Uptime Amount of time that the chassis has run since the last boot.
 Last Change Made At Date and time that a user last changed the running configuration.
 Last Config Saved At Date and time that a user last saved the running configuration as the startup configuration.
 System Name Configurable name for your server switch.
 Location Configurable location of your server switch.
 Support Contact Configurable support information for your server switch.
+Rack Locator UID (select chassis) No longer used.
 SystemSyncState Displays system synchronization state information for the Cisco SFS 7008 only.